swiftlang/swift-evolution/proposals/0482-swiftpm-static-library-binary-target-non-apple-platforms.md

 This would be sufficient to guarantee that all symbols from the static library would be available at runtime for statically linked executables or for ones running on the build host.
 To ensure maximum runtime compatibility we would also provide a Linux-based Docker image that uses the oldest supported `glibc` for a given Swift version.
 As `glibc` is backwards compatible, a container running the audit on a given static library would ensure that the version of `glibc` on any runtime platform would be compatible with the binary artifact.
-This strategy as been succesfully employed in the Python community with [`manylinux`](https://peps.python.org/pep-0513/).
+This strategy as been successfully employed in the Python community with [`manylinux`](https://peps.python.org/pep-0513/).

 ## Security